aanderse/LdapRecord.com/source/docs/models.md

 $user->save();
 ```

+#### Dynamic Distinguished Name Generation {#dynamic-dn-generation}

 LdapRecord generates a models distinguished name via the model method `getCreatableRdn`.
 This method is responsible for generating the "Relative Distinguished Name" which is
-The true name of the object inside of your LDAP directory, that does not include
+the true name of the object inside of your LDAP directory that does not include
 your base Distinguished Name.

 Since *most* LDAP objects require a Common Name (`cn`) this is defaulted to: